5 Debugging Zig applications

 14 }

-I can start to navigate through the code, and investigating the variables that are being generated.
-If you not familiar with the commands available in LLDB, I recommend you to read the official documentation of the project3.
-You can also look for cheat sheets.
-Which quickly describes all commands available for you, and, as a result, are also good resources for you4.
+I can start navigating through the code, and checking the objects that are being generated.
+If you are not familiar with the commands available in LLDB, I recommend you to read the official documentation of the project3.
+You can also look for cheat sheets, which quickly describes all commands available for you4.

 Currently, we are in the first line at the main() function.
 In this line, we create the n object, by executing the add_and_increment() function.
 To execute the current line of code, and go to the next line, we can run the n LLDB command.
 Let’s execute this command.